 For Kittery, in the summer of 2021, Rogers Park was walked using the Litterati Ap to document waste.
 Of the 61 pieces of litter collected, 4 were unbagged dog waste, 2 were bagged dog waste, one was an unused dog waste bag.

+During Permit Year 1, feedback from public use of the Litterati Ap identified an alternative litter tracking ap should be used.
+The spatial data previously obtained has been saved and an alternative spatial Ap will be used use.

 Measurable Goal 1.3a –The Town will work toward changing the behavior of residents who smoke and intentionally litter cigarette butts using the messaging, and tools described below: